 Festivals and events

-Grand UNESCO World Heritage Site Blenheim Palace goes all out for Christmas with its Traditional Blenheim Christmas event from 19 November 2021–3 January 2022.
-This year there’s a Nutcracker theme, with ornately decorated interiors featuring a candy-cane Kingdom of Sweets, giant gingerbread men and frosty Land of Snow.
-You can also add on a Nutcracker-themed afternoon tea in the Orangery and visit the illuminated light trail and Christmas market.
+Grand UNESCO World Heritage Site Blenheim Palace goes all out for the festive season with its Christmas at Blenheim event from 17 November 2023–1 January 2024.
+This year’s theme is Sleeping Beauty, with the ornate rooms each telling a different chapter of the story.
+You can also add on afternoon tea in the Orangery, an illuminated light trail and Christmas craft market.

 14. Christmas Concert at Berkeley Castle

-Celebrate Christmas in the Cotswolds with a concert at Berkeley Castle on 12 December 2021.
-The evening starts with mince pies and mulled wine by the fire in the Long Drawing Room, decorated with Christmas trees and glittering lights, then moves into the Great Hall where the Orchestra Pro Anima string group will play classical pieces from the last 200 years.
+Celebrate Christmas in the Cotswolds with a concert at Berkeley Castle on 10 December 2023.
+The evening starts with mince pies and mulled wine by the fire in the Long Drawing Room, which is decorated with Christmas trees and glittering lights, then moves into the Great Hall where the Orchestra Pro Anima string group will play classical pieces from the last 200 years.

 16. New Year’s Day Racing at Cheltenham

-The New Year’s Day race meeting at Cheltenham Racecourse is an annual tradition for racing fans, who shake off the New Year’s Eve cobwebs with a flutter and a pint or two in the Guinness Village.
-As well as a full day of racing there’s also extra entertainment on the day, including music from the Bootleg Beatles and face-painting and bouncy castles in the Family Fun Zone.
+The New Year’s Day race meeting at Cheltenham Racecourse is an annual ritual for horse racing fans, who shake off the New Year’s Eve cobwebs with a flutter and a pint or two in the Guinness Village.
+As well as a full day of racing action on the track there’s also extra entertainment on the day, including live music and face-painting and bouncy castles in the Family Fun Zone.

 Christmas shopping